 - Complete two pro bono cases per calendar year through MVLS’ Chapter 7 Pro Bono Panel, OR

-- Agree to staff the Debtor Assistance Project office for four hours every six months.
+- Agree to staff the Debtor Assistance Project office for eight hours per calendar year.

 Attorneys can register for inclusion in the Low Bono Chapter 7 Listing through the online Volunteer Registration Form.
 After certifying to meet the pro bono service requirement upon registration, Low Bono Listing attorneys are required to self-report their completion of pro bono service to the DAP Coordinator at Amanda_Kaniowski@mdb.uscourts.gov on an annual basis.
 Additionally, if an attorney is registered for both the Chapter 13 and the Chapter 7 Attorney Listings, that attorney is only required to meet the pro bono service requirement once for inclusion in both publications.

 Attorneys may request to have their name removed from the Low Bono Chapter 7 listing at any time.